echosaber/HealthCheckUtility/README.md

 # JSS Health Check Utility

 The JSS Health Check Utility is a lightweight tool for JSS administrators to run inside of their environments to perform automated health checks.
 It performs checks for things that commonly appear during scheduled health checks, like having too little RAM, expiring items, bad scripts, etc. Simply provide the tool the JSS URL, Username, and Password.
 It will perform API GETs to the JSS, get the JSS Summary, as well as run some commands on the system, and then display a report to the end user.
 Nothing is ever edited, only read.
-The goal of this tool is to help administrators idenitify issues with their environment before the issues assire.
+The goal of this tool is to help administrators identify issues with their environment before the issues arise.
 **This tool is provided "AS IS", therefore no support from JAMF Software is guaranteed.**

 ## Getting Started

 The latest release will always be available in the "Releases" tab above.

-The tool runs cross platform on Mac, Windows and headless linux, with the linux version using a text interface.
+The tool runs cross platform on Mac, Windows and headless Linux, with the Linux version using a text interface.
 It requires Java 7+.
 There is a single binary that runs across all platforms.
 A configuration XML file is read by the tool to find values to use in health calculation.
 There is a sample configuration file, but the settings can be tweaked if you know what you are doing.
 Simply point the tool to the path to this file, on first run, and then everything is complete.
 (If the xml file is in the same directory as the jar, it will auto-discover the xml file).

 ### Downloading and Running